mendix/docs/content/en/docs/howto/front-end/atlas-ui/get-started/_index.md

 ## 3 Design Elements

-{{% todo %}}[Whole section about Studio? delete?]{{% /todo %}}

-Our UI library is fully integrated into Mendix Studio.
-After choosing a navigation layout in Mendix Studio, you can find page templates, building blocks, and widgets directly in your Toolbox.
+Our UI library is fully integrated into Mendix Studio Pro.
+After creating a page and selecting a layout in Mendix Studio Pro, you can find building blocks, and widgets directly in your Toolbox.
 These UI elements form the foundation of your app.

 {{< figure src="/attachments/howto/front-end/atlas-ui/get-started/designelements.png" alt="Atlas UI design elements" >}}